isomerpages/alps-corp/pages/terms-of-use.md

 iii.  contain content or statements contrary to public interest, public morality, public order, public security, national harmony, or otherwise be prohibited by applicable Singapore laws or regulations;

-b.  to comply with these Website T&Cs, and such other notices or guidelines that may be posted on the Website by ALPSfrom time to time (which are hereby incorporated by reference into these Website T&Cs);
+b.  to comply with these Website T&amp;Cs, and such other notices or guidelines that may be posted on the Website by ALPSfrom time to time (which are hereby incorporated by reference into these Website T&amp;Cs);

 c.  not to use any Website Function or Content for any unlawful purpose, and to comply with all applicable laws and regulations, including without limitation, copyright law;